jennevv/GPyTorchWrapper/README.md

 ```
 A file called `3d_plot.png` is now present in the local directory and shows a 3D plot of the fit against the noisy training data.

+## Run on cluster with Slurm scheduler
+The `bash/` directory contains an example Slurm-based submit script called `sub_gp_training.sh`.
+The `gp_training.sh` script is a CLI tool to change the submit script for certain input parameters and it submits the job afterwards.

 ## Usage
 ### Training a model
 To train a model, you need to provide the training data and the model configuration.